radianceteam/everscale-client-dotnet/development.md

 ## Requirements

-.NET SDK 3.1 SDK or later.
+.NET SDK 3.1 or later.

 ## Native library for .NET